An extremely early roundup of 'Wonder Woman 2' rumors

 It will officially return on December 13, 2019

 Warner Bros. has made it official: The as-yet untitled "Wonder Woman" sequel will arrive in theaters on December 13, 2019.
 With the current film performing better at the box office than any other superhero movie in the last 15 years, it makes sense that the studio was eager to get fans excited for the next chapter.
-As yet unknown is whether Patty Jenkins will return to direct, though talks in that regard are reportedly progressing in a positive direction.

 As of right now, 2019 at the box office is shaping up to an absolute juggernaut for sequels.
 In addition to "Star Wars: Episode IX premiering in May 2019, we'll also see Pixar's "Toy Story 4", "Top Gun 2: Maverick," "World War Z 2," based on the acclaimed novel from author Max Brooks, "Frozen 2", and "Austin Powers 4."